-H2.2 The Adur to Ouse Downs Scarp exhibits physical characteristics typical of its type.
-However, a unique physical characteristic is Devil's Dyke, a particularly complex landform and distinctive landmark that is formed from the intersection of a dip-slope valley and scarp-face coomb.
+- I.31 The Adur to Ouse Downs Scarp exhibits physical characteristics typical of its type.
+However, a unique physical characteristic is Devil's Dyke, a particularly complex landform and distinctive landmark that is formed from the intersection of a dip-slope valley and scarp-face coombe. - I.32 A further feature of this character area are the abandoned chalk quarries, for example at Offham and Pyecombe, which reveal the exploitation of chalk in the past to produce lime for fertilising the acidic soils of the farmland of the Low Weald to the north.
+These quarries contain ecologically notable habitats. - I.33 Almost unbroken tracts of unimproved chalk grassland, hanger woodland (both BAP Priority Habitats) and scrub are present along the scarp slope and contribute to the outstanding ecology of the character area.
+Occasional areas of arable land, improved pasture grassland and semi-natural

-- H2.3 A further feature of this character area are the abandoned chalk quarries, for example at Offham and Pyecombe, which reveal the exploitation of chalk in the past to produce lime for fertilising the acidic soils of the farmland of the Low Weald to the north.
-These quarries contain ecologically notable habitats. - H2.4 Almost unbroken tracts of unimproved chalk grassland, scrub and hanger woodland are present along the scarp slope and contribute to the outstanding ecology of the character area.
-Occasional areas of arable land, improved pasture grassland and semi-natural woodland occur on more shallow slopes along the scarp, extending into it from the intensively farmed footslopes and open downland which sandwich the escarpment. - H2.5 A range of woodland and scrub types occur, including ash and beech woodland hangers, species-rich woody scrub which includes juniper, a UK priority BAP species.
-The majority of the scarp carries national nature conservation designation, including a total of four SSSIs that fall wholly or partly within the character area, as well as several individual chalk grassland and woodland sites with SNCI designation. - H2.6 Countryside access is good in this character area with the majority of the scarp designated as open access land and an area of registered common on the scarp above Fulking.
+- woodland occur on more shallow slopes along the scarp, extending from the intensively farmed footslopes and open downland which sandwich the escarpment.
+At Truleigh Hill agricultural fields have encroached onto the scarp crest. - I.34 A range of woodland and scrub types occur, including ash and beech woodland hangers, species-rich woody scrub which includes juniper, a UK priority BAP species.
+The majority of the scarp carries national nature conservation designation, including a total of four SSSIs that fall wholly or partly within the character area, as well as several individual chalk grassland and woodland sites with LWS designation. - I.35 Countryside access is good in this character area with the majority of the scarp designated as open access land and an area of registered common on the scarp above Fulking.
 Many rough sheep tracks, rights of way, cattle tracks (marking the route of stock movement to the coast for export) and tank/military tracks zig zag across the open scarp and ascend the coombes, providing good access on foot and horseback.

-There are also a number of way marked walks at Ditchling Beacon and public access to both Ditchling Beacon and Devil's Dyke by bus from Brighton.
-The precipitous slopes are more difficult to access; two rural roads wind their way up the scarp one at Devil's Dyke and the other at Ditchling Beacon.
+There are also a number of waymarked walks at Ditchling Beacon and public access to both Ditchling Beacon and Devil's Dyke by bus from Brighton.
+The precipitous slopes are more difficult to access; two rural roads wind their way up the scarp - one at Devil's Dyke and the other at Ditchling Beacon.
 The A273 takes advantage of the slightly less steep scarp above Clayton where it ascends directly onto the downs, linking Hassocks with Brighton.
-Although this scarp is perceived as highly natural and tranquil, there are pockets of activity, particularly around Devil's Dyke where hang-gliding and para-gliding are popular sports.
+Although this scarp is perceived as naturalistic and tranquil, there are pockets of activity, particularly around Devil's Dyke where hang-gliding and paragliding are popular sports.
+The communication masts on the skyline at Devil's Dyke and Truleigh Hill are intrusive vertical features.